d630/dacti/README.md

 If a command has more than one record, the last entry is going to be used.

-The WM_CLASS string is considered an extended regular expression (regex(3)) pattern.
+The WM_CLASS string is considered as extended regular expression pattern (regex(3)).

 ##### NOTICE